sajadtorkamani/life-reminders/README.md

 | `DEFAULT_SENDER_EMAIL` | The email to be used as the sender for any outgoing emails.  |

 #### Push to Heroku

+Pushing to `heroku master` will trigger deployment on Heroku.

 ```bash
 git push heroku master